I’m going to burst your bubble here…

 Set a plan in your calendar every week to focus on NEW sales.

-This means putting in the work to finding and connecting with potential customers.
+This means putting in the work to find and connect with potential customers.

-Furthermore, planning time and focusing is crucial to making anything happen in a reasonable amount of time.
+Furthermore, planning time and focusing are crucial to making anything happen in a reasonable amount of time.